Erection date: 2/4/1967

 WC2, Trafalgar Square

 Left to right these busts are: Cunningham, Jellicoe and Beatty, that well known legal firm.
-(Unusually there is an error in the Margaret Baker book, Discovering London Statues and Monuments - she has the Beatty and Cunningham sculptures the wrong way round.)
-We thank Jamie Davis for finding this link to the British Pathe news film of the unveiling of the Beatty and Jellicoe memorials which were unveiled simultaneously on Trafalgar Day, 21 October 1948.
+(Unusually there is an error in the Margaret Baker book, Discovering London Statues and Monuments - she has the Beatty and Cunningham sculptures the wrong way round - perhaps they have been shuffled.)
+We thank Jamie Davis for finding this link to the British Pathe news film of the unveiling of the Beatty and Jellicoe busts which were unveiled simultaneously on Trafalgar Day, 21 October 1948.

 Just to the right of Beatty there are some strange brass plaques on the wall.
 They are not a memorial so we cannot give them their own entry here but we have to comment on them.
 They are "Imperial Standards of Length", "placed on this site by the Standards Department of the Board of Trade" in 1876.
 One foot, two feet and Imperial yard, links, chains, perches and poles.
 If you think you are being cheated bring your suppliers down here to settle the dispute.